Aliases for PLA2G4A Gene

 GeneCards Summary for PLA2G4A Gene

 PLA2G4A (Phospholipase A2 Group IVA) is a Protein Coding gene.
-Diseases associated with PLA2G4A include phospholipase a2, group iv a, deficiency of and splenic infarction.
-Among its related pathways are Platelet activation, signaling and aggregation and Signaling by GPCR.
+Diseases associated with PLA2G4A include Phospholipase A2, Group Iv A, Deficiency Of and Splenic Infarction.
+Among its related pathways are Platelet activation and Golgi-to-ER retrograde transport.
 GO annotations related to this gene include calcium ion binding and phospholipase A2 activity.
 An important paralog of this gene is JMJD7-PLA2G4B.

 UniProtKB/Swiss-Prot for PLA2G4A Gene

 Selectively hydrolyzes arachidonyl phospholipids in the sn-2 position releasing arachidonic acid.
 Together with its lysophospholipid activity, it is implicated in the initiation of the inflammatory response.